Authors: SCIRE Community Team | Reviewer: Bonnie Nybo | Published: 18 January 2018 | Updated: 16 October 2024

 Voiding Efficiency: The amount of urine voided compared to the amount in the bladder before voiding.
 More efficiency means less urine is left in the bladder.

 Bladder Compliance: The ability of the bladder to stretch in response to an increased amount of urine in the bladder.
-Allowing the bladder to stretch as more urine accumulates there is desirable.
-Without the stretch there will be large increases in pressure, which is damaging to the urinary tract.
+Without enough stretch there will be large increases in pressure, which is damaging to the urinary tract.

 Other imaging, such as x-ray, computed tomography (CT), and magnetic resonance imaging (MRI) are sometimes used for further investigation of bladder problems.